-One of the many things that make Landmark College a better choice for students who learn differently is that we constantly strive to provide the right kind of support for the wide profile of learners that come to Landmark.
-In this spirit, Landmark has developed an early orientation designed for students with a documented diagnosis of Autism Spectrum Disorder (including diagnoses formerly known as Asperger’s Syndrome, High Functioning Autism or PDD-NOS).
+One of the many things that makes Landmark College a better choice for students who learn differently is that we constantly strive to provide the right kind of support for the wide profile of learners that come to the College.
+In this spirit, we have developed an early orientation designed for students with a documented diagnosis of Autism Spectrum Disorder (including diagnoses formerly known as Asperger’s Syndrome, High Functioning Autism or PDD-NOS).

 The schedule for early orientation consists of the following:

-Early Acclimation to Campus—You will arrive three days before the Fall 2017 incoming class to have more time to familiarize yourself with the campus and gain a practical understanding about the college experience.
+Early Acclimation to Campus—You will arrive three days before the Fall 2018 incoming class to have more time to familiarize yourself with the campus and gain a practical understanding about the college experience.

 Specialized Roommate Selection—You will receive additional review to determine appropriate and effective housing and roommate assignments.
-Because we spend additional time making roommate assignments for students in the early orientation program housing assignments for this group will not be announced until August 1, 2017.
+Because we spend additional time making roommate assignments for students in the early orientation program housing assignments for this group will not be announced until August 1, 2018.

-For the past eight years, we have successfully provided students with an effective and specialized college transitional structure.
+For the past nine years, we have successfully provided students with an effective and specialized college transitional structure.

 LEARN MORE →